Report: Terry Collins will resign as Mets manag...

 - News Article

-Report: Terry Collins will resign as Mets manager, take front office role
+Report: Terry Collins will resign as Mets manager, stay on in front office role

 Tweets